Y:SY: 2018–2025: Time with Fromis 9

 In September 2020, she temporarily halted group activities due to a leg injury and did not participate in promotions for the EP My Little Society.
 On October 28, 2022, Pledis Entertainment announced that Lee would again suspend her activities for health reasons, and she returned to the group later that year.

 On December 31, 2024, Fromis 9's exclusive contract with Pledis Entertainment expired.
-Five members of the group continued under a new label, though Lee Seo-yeon chose not to join, leaving the group.
+Five members of the group continued under a new label, though Lee Seo-yeon chose not to join, leaving the group in February 2025.

-2024–present: Solo career
+2025–present: Solo career

-In 2024, Lee released her first solo digital single, "I Guess It's Our Last Spring".
+In 2025, Lee released her first solo digital single, "I Guess It's Our Last Spring".
 She also contributed the track "I Am You, You Are Me" to the OST of the web drama Our Secret Diary.
 On June 25, 2025, Lee announced a collaboration with Ejel, titled "Loyal Girl".
 The song was released on June 30.

 On July 23, it was announced that Lee had signed an exclusive contract to H1ghr Music to embark on her solo career.
-In November, her agency announced she will be adopting a new stage name, "Y:SY", ahead of her solo debut on November 17.
+In November, her agency announced she would adopt a new stage name, "Y:SY", ahead of her solo debut "Naked" on November 17.
+On September 9, 2026, Lee released her first solo mini album, Goodies, with title track "Energy".